 Since I was baking for Halloween, I thought nothing could be more appropriate than adding some pumpkin to the mixture.
 And, since I love ginger, I added a bit more of that.
 My first attempt was good, but not magnificent – more ginger needed I thought.
 So, for the second version, I added some stem ginger, chopped finely.
 The final cakes were utterly delicious and went down a treat for Halloween with my Stormy Rum Cocktails

 Here’s how I did it.

-Piece of cake…and very delicious.
+A piece of cake…and very delicious.
 So, I’m a Betty Crocker convert, simply because it makes it easy for me to bake.
 No scales needed, no fancy ingredients in my store cupboard.
 And no need for a mixer.
-Even the cream cheese icing came in a handy tub. #Icakeyou Betty Crocker, for making my life easy
+Even the cream cheese icing came in a handy tub. #Icakeyou Betty Crocker, for making my life easy.